AlexianeM/4-799_programming_project_xouilledou/README.md

 **Digit warrior: beat the machine!**

-This project was imagined and implemented by the person with pseudo Xouilledou, Business Administration student at the University of St.Gallen.
+This project was imagined and implemented by the person with pseudo Xouilledou, Business Administration Bachelor student at the University of St.Gallen.

 ## Concept of the project
 This project is a Python project where a small game was implemented.